-Some of the most trafficked areas in Danish waters are also areas with a very high abundance of harbour porpoises /105/.
-Any displacements of harbour porpoises due to this type of noise are therefore expected to be short term, and over relatively short distances.
-Year-round presence of marine mammals observed at the Maersk Oil platforms show that the animals make a trade-off between the noise levels and likely higher prey abundance /124/.
+Some of the most trafficked areas in Danish waters are also areas with a very high abundance of harbour porpoises /120/.
+Year-round presence of marine mammals observed at the Maersk Oil platforms show that the animals make a trade-off between the noise levels and likely higher prey abundance /139/.
+Any displacements of harbour porpoises due to this type of noise are expected to be short term, and over relatively short distances.

 The impact is assessed to be of small intensity, local extent and short-term duration.
-The overall impact on marine mammals from underwater noise from drilling is assessed to be of minor negative significance.
+The impact on marine mammals from underwater noise from drilling is assessed to be of minor negative overall significance.

-The main discharges are related to the production (Gorm) and drilling activities (Rolf and Dagmar) and conservative estimates suggest that the risk of impacts on the environement is limited to within 6.6 km from the discharge (section 6.2.3).
+The main discharges are related to the production (Harald A) and drilling activities (two new wells at Harald A) and conservative estimates suggest that the environmental risk is limited to within 2 km from the discharge at Harald (section 6.2.3).
 Any potential impacts on marine mammals are thus confined to the local environment near the platforms and vessels.
 The risk of bioaccumulation will be species-specific and depend on the type of prey.
 Fish has been assessed not to bioaccumulate (section 6.2.7), while plankton may incorporate some substances.

 The impact is assessed to be of small intensity, local extent and short-term duration.
-The impact on marine mammals from discharges is assessed to be of minor negative overall significance.
+The overall impact on marine mammals from discharges is assessed to be of minor negative significance.

-Though saftely lights are present at all platforms and vessels only manned platforms (Gorm and Skjold) are illuminated.
+Though saftely lights are present at all platforms and vessels only manned platforms are illuminated.
 Navigational and deck working lights used to illuminate working areas, are sources of artificial light into the environment.
 Light may locally attract plankton and fish (section 6.2.5 and 6.2.7), serving as prey for marine mammals.

-A recent study at the Dan platform /124/ showed that harbour porpoises near the platform had variable diurnal activity, but a general trend showed higher activity during the night close to the platform.
+A recent study at the Dan platform /139/ showed that harbour porpoises near the platform had variable diurnal activity, but a general trend showed higher activity during the night close to the platform.
 At further distance from the platform this pattern was not observed.
 The presence of marine mammals at Maersk Oil platforms indicates that marine mammals do not avoid light.